rakhimov/scram/README.rst

 *SCRAM* : "Simplified Command-line Risk Analysis Multi-tool"

 This project attempts to build a simple command line tool for risk analysis.
 Static Fault Tree Analysis is implemented.
+The initial support for the OpenPSA model format is provided.
 In addition, a random fault tree generator is provided to explore the performance of *SCRAM*.
 A fault tree can be drawn by Graphviz Dot tool.

 A full description of *SCRAM* and its current capabilities